Adoration of the Magi (Lorenzo Monaco)

-The Adoration of the Magi is a tempera on panel painting by the Italian late Gothic artist Lorenzo Monaco, created c.
-1420-1422.
+The Adoration of the Magi is a tempera painting on panel by the Italian late Gothic artist Lorenzo Monaco, created c.
+1420–1422.
 It is now housed in the Uffizi Gallery in Florence.

 History

 The painting is known by a rather complete documentation.
 It was executed by Lorenzo with the help of three assistants, and, despite the reduced size, he was paid the huge sum of 182 florins.
 According to some hints in Giorgio Vasari's Lives of the Most Excellent Painters, it could have been executed for the church of Sant'Egidio in Florence, when it was reconsecrated by Pope Martin V.